-Aerial lifts are used frequently by workers in New York, whether on construction sites, by municipal workers, maintenance crews, and others.
-These machines come in many different types and sizes.
-While they are quite useful for projects requiring workers to operate at elevated heights, these large, heavy machines can also cause severe or fatal injuries in the event of an accident.
+Aerial lifts are used frequently by workers in New York.
+Often on construction sites, by municipal workers, maintenance crews, etc. These machines come in many different types and sizes.
+They are quite useful for projects requiring workers to operate at elevated heights.
+But these large, heavy machines can also cause severe or fatal injuries in the event of an accident.

 Some of the most common types of aerial lifts in New York include: